Geeksltd/Programming.Tips/docs/Classes.md

 ### Example: ASP.NET Controllers

-&nbsp;&nbsp; ASP.NET Mvc is a framework.
+ASP.NET Mvc is a framework.
 If you just create a random class somewhere in an ASP.NET application, the framework will have no idea what it is or how to use it.
 Instead, you must implement very specific classes in very specific ways.

 For example ASP.NET recognizes a concept named Controller.
 For your application to benefit from that concept, you should create classes that inherit from a special class in the framework called System.Web.Mvc.Controller.
 In other words you create a Controller Class in your project.